 The separation anxiety and Small Dog Syndrome are the main behavioral issues to watch out for, though there are a few minor behaviors worth discouraging.
 For instance, if a Cavachon feels threatened by strangers, he might growl at them.
 Additionally, some Cavachons like to chase small animals (due to the King Charles’ prey drive) or bark when eager to play.

 Cavachons Live Long Lives

-Like many small dogs, the Cavachon can easily live into its teens, with some getting close to 20 years old.
+Like many small dogs, the Cavachon can easily live into its teens, with some getting close to 18 years old to 20 years old.
 However, the older they get, the more health issues they’ll likely suffer, including hip dysplasia and patellar luxation.
 As they age, make sure to keep up with exercise and vet appointments to keep them happy and healthy.

 He Needs High-Fat Food and Exercise

 Though they only eat about a cup of food a day, a Cavachon’s meals need to be high-quality, since designer breeds are prone to obesity.
 Their metabolisms are faster than larger dogs, so they benefit from food that’s higher in fat and protein.
 For every pound your Cavachon weighs, he needs approximately 35 calories of food.

 Cavachons also require daily exercise, and they love to go on long walks.
 If you don’t have time for a longer walk, make sure to let your Cavachon run around outside (but keep an eye out for digging–they’re adventurous and can get messy!).